Masks Help Slow the Spread of COVID-19

 Our Mask Policy at the Y

-- Using common spaces, including the lobby and pool deck
+- Using common spaces, including the lobby, pool deck, and locker rooms

 How to Select and Wear a Mask